Muhammad-AhsanTariq/Truffle-with-Web3/README.md

 ### Sending transaction to blockchain

-Send the transaction using ether-js.
+Send the transaction using **Web3**.
 Run the node-js script sendTransaction.js present in the scripts folder, using following command:

 ```
-$ node sendTransaction.js
+$ node sendTx.js
 Tx is Successfull
 ```

 ### Getting transaction from blockchain

-Get the transaction using ether-js.
+Get the transaction using **Web3**.
 Run the node-js script getTransaction.js present in the scripts folder, using following command:

 ```
 $ node getTransaction.js